kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_3.md

 * Push your image to docker, Nexus or JFrog

-Note: Docker, Nexus or JFrog where the image repositories.
+Note: Docker, Nexus, JFrog or Amazon ECR are the popular image repositories.
+Different companies use different solutions.
+As a student, you can use docker for now,

 You `cannot` push the image unless you authenticate with Dockerhub (docker login), but there is already an image there that should work.
 If you were authenticated, you could: